dora-team/dora.dev/svelte/quick-check/README.md

 -   **Framework**: Svelte 5 (utilizing runes like `$state`, `$derived`, and `$effect`).
 -   **Integration**: The application is embedded into the Hugo site via `/hugo/content/experimental/quick-check/_index.md`.
--   **Assets**: When built, the application generates `quickcheck-2025.js` and `quickcheck-2025.css` which are copied to the Hugo content directory.
+-   **Assets**: When built, the application generates `quickcheck.js` and `quickcheck.css` which are copied to the Hugo content directory.

 ## Development